e-picas/wp-template-hierarchy-everywhere/README.md

 ## Support

-Is you find a bug, please use the [support panel](https://gitlab.com/e-picas/wp-template-hierarchy-everywhere/issues) of the repository.
+If you find a bug, please use the [support panel](https://github.com/e-picas/wp-template-hierarchy-everywhere/issues) of the repository.
 You may first search in existing issues to check if the bug you figured has not been reported yet.